 Your feeling isn’t inaccurate.
 Rising stress levels can negatively impact the body in a number of ways and can cause hair loss.
 In fact, there are three different types of stress-related hair loss conditions you should know about.

-Alopecia areata occurs when the body’s immune system attacks hair follicles, ultimately causing hair loss.
-According to the American Academy of Dermatology, this type of hair loss causes the hair to fall out in round patches.
+Alopecia areata is one of many types of alopecia, a condition in which the body’s immune system attacks hair follicles, ultimately causing hair loss.
+According to the American Academy of Dermatology, alopecia causes hair to fall out in round patches.

 A number of factors are thought to bring it on, including anxiety and depressive symptoms.